NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ***
 ## Put multiple 1D-plots on the same page

-Similarly adding the `ADD LINE` keywords between two (or more) templates can be used to place multiple 1D plot on the same figure.
+Similarly adding the `ADD LINE` keywords between two (or more) templates can be used to place multiple 1D plots on the same figure.

 ```
 > <<<<<<| Plot 1D = True |>>>>>>